-I spent literally under $25 to make this DIY nautical decor mirror for my bathroom, and besides already having the mirror to do this – this project was super easy while adding some movement to my expanding nautical bathroom theme.
+I spent under $25 to make this DIY nautical rope mirror decor for one of my bathrooms.
+And besides already having the mirror to do this – the project was super easy.
 If you don’t have a mirror to start with, there are great mirrors for this project that come in different sizes and are relatively inexpensive that you can find here.

 Finding the twine rope was difficult, mainly because I was picky – so of course when I’m looking for something out of the usual I can never find the kind I want.
 I eventually found really good twine rope here.